Xerxes3rd/Wifiibo/README.md

 * [amiibo API](https://github.com/N3evin/AmiiboAPI/) - Online amiibo database & index by @N3vin

 ### Possible Enhancements
-* MFRC-522 NFC chip support
+* ~~MFRC-522 NFC chip support~~ Complete!
-  * Pull requests welcome; ensure it implements the NFCInterface pure virtual class.
+  * ~~Pull requests welcome; ensure it implements the NFCInterface pure virtual class.~~
 * Card emulation support using PN532
   * Not sure if this is possible- the documentation on the PN532 states that in emulation mode, only 4-byte IDs are supported.
 Might be able to supply raw page data to get it to work.
 * SD card support
   * The amiitool library has some SD support (using the SdFat library for long filename support), but it has not been tested.
 * The Wifi scan results JSON info in the main program might need to be changed from static to dynamic to handle a large number of results
+* Bulk upload & download (via ZIP file)
+  * This should be handled in the JavaScript frontend, since the ESP8266 doesn't have enough memory to handle it